-His position of being a Independent Commissioner of Telkom is in accordance with the basis of appointment as a member of BOC that is an Independent Commissioner, which is documented in Minister of State Owned Enterprise Letter No. SR-246/MBU/04/2017 about proposal to change the board of The Company, which was read at the Annual General Meeting of Shareholder dated April 21, 2017.
+Her position of being Independent Commissioner of Telkom is in accordance with the basis of appointment as a member of BOC that is an Independent Commissioner, which is documented in Minister of State Owned Enterprise Letter No. SR-246/MBU/04/2017 about proposal to change the board of The Company, which was read at the Annual General Meeting of Shareholder dated April 21, 2017.
 This decision is effective from April 21, 2017 until the 5th Annual General Meeting of Shareholder since his appointment.

-No. Position Period 1 Commissioner, PT Bank Mandiri (Persero) 2010-2013 2 Expert staff, Ministry of Communication and Informatics 2011 3 Founder Pengelola Nama Domain Internet Indonesia (PANDI) 2006 4 Directorate of General Telematics Application-Ministry of Communication and Informatics 2005 5 Deputy for Communication & Infrormation Network, Ministry of Communication and Informatics 2002 6 Head of Telkom Regional V Division, West Java 1993
+No. Position Period 1 Commissioner, PT Bank Mandiri (Persero) 2010-2013 2 Expert staff, Ministry of Communication and Informatics 2011 3 Founder Pengelola Nama Domain Internet Indonesia (PANDI) 2006 4 Directorate of General Telematics Application- Ministry of Communication and Informatics 2005 5 Deputy for Communication & Infrormation Network, Ministry of Communication and Informatics 2002 6 Head of Telkom Regional V Division, West Java 1993

-MEMBER OF THE BOARD OF COMMISSIONERS ENDED IN 2017
+MEMBER BOARD OF COMMISSIONER ENDED IN 2017

-DEVY W. SURADJI Commissioner Period : April 21, 2017 - December 22, 2017
+DEVY W. SURADJI Commissioner

+Period: April 21, 2017 - December 22, 2017

-Born : Jakarta, April 9, 1970 Age : 47 years old
+Born : Jakarta, April 9, 1970